donn/RiscBEE/README.md

 RiscBEE is a sister project of [Oak.js](https://github.com/skyus/Oak.js).

+**Note: The Chisel implementation is unfinished.
+The Phi implementation is syntactically valid but not semantically verified.**

 # Usage
 You can generate machine code with [Oak.js](https://skyus.github.io/Oak.js).
 To simulate, run CPU_tb.v.